kubeflow/website/content/en/docs/pipelines/sdk/pipelines-metrics.md

 ## Export the metrics dictionary

-To enable metrics, your component must have an output called "MLPipeline Metrics" and return a JSON-serialized metrics dictionary.
+To enable metrics, your component must have an output called `MLPipeline Metrics` and return a JSON-serialized metrics dictionary.
 Otherwise the Kubeflow Pipelines UI will not render the visualization.
 In other words, the `.outputs.artifacts` setting for the generated pipeline template should show: